Want real facts on the regular?

 Texas is the only state that permits residents to cast absentee ballots from space.

-Lake Superior is the world's largest freshwater lake.
+Lake Superior is the world's largest lake.

 The smallest county in America is New York County, better known as Manhattan.